xcape-io/PyTeletextProps/PROTOCOL.md

 However props may use MQTT topics in any way, for example [Teletext Props](https://github.com/fauresystems/TeletextProps) publishes its displayed text as a *retained* message in a dedicated MQTT topic.

 ## Outbox
-Room 2.0 Outbox protocol defines messages sent in props outbox, which is a MQTTn topic structured like this:
+Room 2.0 Outbox protocol defines messages sent in props outbox, which is a MQTT topic structured like this:
 ```python
 Room/Name of the room/Props/Name of the props/outbox
 ```